udaan-iitt/editions/2025_Autumn/gods.md

 ---
-title: Even Gods Bore Pain
+title: "Even Gods Bore Pain"
 category: Poetry
 date: 2026-6-11T10:42:24.120Z
-desc: A reflective poem that draws from the lives of Ram and Krishna to show that suffering is universal, even for the divine.
-If even Gods endured pain without complaint, what does that say about how we face our own.
+desc: "A reflective poem that draws from the lives of Ram and Krishna to show that suffering is universal, even for the divine.
+If even Gods endured pain without complaint, what does that say about how we face our own."
 thumbnail: images/gods-thumbnail.jpeg
 authors: Vipin Kumar Sharma
 starred: false